Neotropical fern & lycophyte diversity

 The American tropics are one of the most biologically diverse places on earth, and this holds true for pteridophytes as well: more than 1/3 of the world's fern and lycophyte species are found in the Neotropics.
 A large and growing number of studies have examined why this region harbors so many species of organisms (and ferns, in particular); however, that species diversity itself remains understudied.
 This is evident when working in herbaria with large collections of Neotropical ferns and lycophytes - more often than not, species folders are filled with specimens that can be sorted out into 2, 3, or more groups.
 The reality is that taxonomists have not captured the diversity in these groups - there simply are too many taxa waiting to be described and not enough data to confidently separate them.

-Currently, a major focus of my research on this topic is centered on Colombia, which is the most fern-rich country in the Americas.
-Alejandra Vasco, Michael Sundue, and I received a $1.1 million grant from the National Science Foundation to support our study of fern diversity in Colombia.
+Currently, a major focus of research on this topic is centered on Colombia, which is the most fern-rich country in the Americas.
+Alejandra Vasco, Michael Sundue, and Wes received a $1.1 million grant from the National Science Foundation to support our study of fern diversity in Colombia.
 This project, which is titled "PurSUiT: Collaborative Research: Accelerating Lineage Discovery to Document Neotropical Fern Diversity" will run from 2021-2025 and includes extensive field work, development of genomic resources, collections-based research, and student training.
 As always, close collaboration with local colleagues is a central part of this project, and we are excited to be back in Colombia!

 IMG_1650.JPG